International Phonetic Association

 The International Phonetic Association (IPA; Association phonétique internationale /fr/, API) is an organization that promotes the scientific study of phonetics and the various practical applications of that science.
 The IPA's major contribution to phonetics is the International Phonetic Alphabet—a notational standard for the phonetic representation of all languages.
 The acronym IPA refers to both the association and the alphabet.
 On 30 June 2015, it was incorporated as a British private company limited by guarantee.

 The IPA also oversees the Journal of the International Phonetic Association, published by Cambridge University Press, whose articles include descriptions of languages as well as other topics in phonetics.
 In addition, it arranges for the quadrennial International Congress of Phonetic Sciences (ICPhS) through its affiliate, the Permanent Council for the Organization of ICPhS.

 Early history

 In 1886, a small group of language teachers in Paris formed an association to encourage the use of phonetic notation in schools to help children acquire realistic pronunciations of foreign languages and also to aid in teaching reading to young children.
-The group, led by Paul Passy, called itself initially Dhi Fonètik Tîtcerz' Asóciécon (the FTA).
+The group, led by Paul Passy, called itself initially Dhi Fonètik Tîtcerz' Asóciécon (the The Phonetic Teachers' Association).
 In January 1889, the name of the Association was changed to L'Association Phonétique des Professeurs de Langues Vivantes (AP), and, in 1897, to L'Association Phonétique Internationale (API)—in English, the International Phonetic Association (IPA).
 The IPA's early peak of membership and influence in education circles was around 1914, when there were 1751 members in 40 countries.
 World War I and its aftermath severely disrupted the Association's activities, and the Journal did not resume regular publication until 1922.